 So you combine ole’ Nikolai’s research with the “ZOMG gotta count calories” craze, and the result is people shunning eggs completely, or recommending you only eat my most hated version: Egg whites.
 Those flavorless, squishy, whitish-grey blobs of gross goop.
 Just a tip, if your animal product comes out of a container with a screw top…it’s probably not good for ya… Thanks a lot Nikolai!

 The problem is that most research referenced by doctor’s stating that, “cholesterol is bad for you m’kay”, comes from antiquated, poorly conducted studies.
 Thankfully, more and more well-researched modern studies are coming out and proving them wrong.
 The new studies (actually performed on humans) are finding the following:

 - Dietary cholesterol has hardly any effect on the cholesterol levels in our bodies, certainly not enough to harm us.
 In fact, our bodies produce more cholesterol on their own than what we consume from our food.

 - A study of 80,000 nurses who consumed an egg per day showed no higher risk of coronary heart disease than those who didn’t.

 - Less than a third of the population are called, “hyperresponders”, meaning that when they eat cholesterol, both their HDL (good) and LDL (bad) levels go up equally.
 But even for that group the levels are not raised drastically and the ratio of good vs. bad cholesterol does not change.

 And if you don’t believe me about these new studies, believe the American Heart Association, who gave eggs the green light in the year 2000 (this link is not a boring article, it’s one of my fave skits from Conan) for regular consumption.
 Take that Nikolai!

 Why Defend Eggs?

 Duh, cuz they’re tasty!
-Also because eggs are an amazing source of nutrition, but only when the most delicious part, the yokes, are included.
+And, eggs are an amazing source of nutrition, but only when the most delicious part, the yokes, are included.
 Some of the awesome nutrients whole eggs contain are: